TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-operator/advanced-configurations/internal-looping.md

 The *AuthTokenInternal* API listens to requests on path `/token` and forwards them upstream to `http://example.com`.

 The API is configured with a URL rewrite rule in `url_rewrites` to redirect incoming `GET /token/` requests to the API in the Gateway represented by name `proxy-api` in the `default` namespace.
-The `/token/` prefix will be stripped from the request path and the redirected path will be of the format `/proxy/$1`.
+The `/token/` prefix will be stripped from the request URL and the URL will be rewritten to the format `/proxy/$1`.
 The context variable `$1` is substituted with the remainder of the path request.
 For example `GET /token/456` will become `GET /proxy/456`.

-Furthermore, a header transform rule is configured within `transform_headers` to add the header `x-transform-api` with the value `token-auth` to the request.
+Furthermore, a header transform rule is configured within `transform_headers` to add the header `x-transform-api` with value `token-auth`, to the request.

 ```yaml {linenos=true, linenostart=1}
 apiVersion: tyk.tyk.io/v1alpha1